h5law/h5law.github.io/posts/intro.md

 possession of these "bladed articles" that I was convicted of, not their use.
 Despite investigation they found no evidence they had ever been used as anything more than a self-defensive deterrent.
-I have many stories of my past life I have now, thankfully, left behind entirely.
-I tend to say I've lived many lifetimes for someone my age, I've seen and been involved in a range of situations from horrific to enthralling.
+I have many stories of my past life, which I have now, thankfully, left behind entirely.
+I tend to say I've lived many lifetimes for someone my age; I've seen and been involved in a range of situations from horrific to enthralling.
 From the age of 14 I was thrust into a world many will never even experience.
-One of chaos, uncertainty, violence, dominance, threats, big risks and thus big rewards.
+One of chaos, uncertainty, violence, dominance, threats, big risks but also big rewards.
 I will leave the stories to other posts as it would take a long time - as one might guess for someone who had been in an extremely large amount of weird, wild and sometimes entirely insane situations.
 But one that I will tell, the one this post is about is one from my time in prison.
-Although, I was forced to grow up fast I hadn't matured.
-But in prison I went from boy to man mentally.
+Although, I was forced to grow up fast, I hadn't matured.
+But in prison, I went from boy to man mentally.
 I discovered a new passion, something I seemed to be made for.
 A new passion I soon became obsessed with and yearned to become great at - to excel at this too.
 Unfortunately, I wasn't in the right space to